Skip to main content

 A striped kitten standing on a dog's head.

 In time, your cat will learn to associate the sound of the clicker with doing what you want her to do instead of being mischievous.
-This can take up to a few weeks, and it’s generally easier to train younger cats than older cats who are already set in their ways, but with enough time, patience, and consistency, you’ll have your cat clicker trained.
+This can take up to a few weeks, but with enough time, patience, and consistency, you’ll have your cat clicker trained.
 The final result?
-A much more peaceful household and a much more well-behaved cat.
+A much more peaceful household and a much better-behaved cat.
 That’s what we call a win-win scenario.

 Mary Johnson